 - 1 jar marinara sauce with zero added sugars (see notes)

 - Prepare the spaghetti squash for roasting.
 Start by laying each spaghetti squash the long way on a cutting board.
 Using a very sharp knife (I prefer a chef’s knife), cut the stem off of each squash (cut close to the stem so you are only cutting the very top of the squash off).
 From there, cut each squash in half lengthwise.
 I like to start by placing the tip of the knife in the middle of the squash and then pushing the knife into the squash the long way.
 Eventually the squash will begin to crack (or you'll be lucky and it will cut really nicely for you).
 Repeat that process until the squash is in 2 halves.Using a spoon, scoop out the seeds and stringy pieces from each squash half.

-- Lightly drizzle some extra-virgin olive oil on each half of each squash and sprinkle with sea salt.
-Place on a baking sheet lined with parchment paper and bake for about 30-40 minutes, or until squash halves can be pierced with a fork through the skin (for more al dente texture, reduce the cooking time).
+- Lightly drizzle some extra-virgin olive oil on all squash halves and sprinkle with sea salt.
+Place upside down on a baking sheet lined with parchment paper and bake for about 30-40 minutes, or until squash halves can be pierced with a fork through the skin (for more al dente texture, reduce the cooking time).